 Conditional uses for telecommunication towers and antennas.
 The Planning Commission shall have the authority to permit the Conditional Use of land or structures as those uses relate to the location of Telecommunication Towers and Antennas.
 However, if a formal appeal is lodged with the Town Council, the final decision of any request to such approval or denial made by the Planning Commission shall rest with the Town Council.

-Conditions
+Conditions.
 All regulations of the district in which a conditional use is located shall apply to such uses, except where specific differences in requirements of any section of these regulations apply, or where requirements are specifically amended by the conditions under which the conditional use is granted.

 The Planning Commission may attach such conditions to the conditional use as are necessary to assure continuous conformance of all applicable standards and requirements.